tuturto/pyherc/README.md

 Manual
 ======
-- Manual can be found at doc - directory
 - Online documentation for development version is available at: http://tuturto.github.com/pyherc/index.html
 - Online documentation for pyherc API can be found at: